CMU-IDS-2020/fp-classification_clarification/README.md

 ## Work distribution

+### Juliette
+I primarily worked on the visualizations for the report.
+I created the visualizations for the EDA and mystery man section using vega-lite, and I helped use idyll to make the decision tree visualization interactive.
+Additionally, I created the content (text and graphs) for the logistic regression section, and ran the algorithms to compute accuracies for the model selection section.

 ### Nathan
 I was primarily responsible for the styling of our web application, which meant writing custom CSS and bolding text.
 Additionally, since I am the only team member with JavaScript experience, I had to build out the custom React components for our application as well as implement a lot of our app's functionality.
 Finally, I was responsible for figuring out how to deploy our Idyll application to GitHub pages.